 (a) Public Menace.
-Within the County of Santa Barbara there are dangerous dogs that constitute a public menace which should be abated.
-The provisions of this article set forth administrative procedures by which a dog found to be a danger to the public safety may become subject to appropriate controls following a hearing at which oral and documentary evidence is considered.
+Within the County of Santa Barbara, there are dangerous dogs that constitute a public menace that should be abated.
+The provisions of this article set forth administrative procedures by which a dog found to be a danger to public safety may become subject to appropriate controls following a hearing at which oral and documentary evidence is considered.
 This article is intended to supplement rather than supplant any other remedy available under state statute or county ordinance.

 (b) Definitions.
 For the purposes of this article, the following words and phrases shall have the following meanings:

 (1) “Director of animal health and regulation” means the county animal health and regulation director, or his designee.